 Primarily the focus of this tutorial is to display your cached tweets using PHP and OAuth on your WordPress website.
 We will be accessing the secure Twitter 1.1 API with PHP by parsing and caching the JSON file using the WordPress API.
 It may seem a lot of code just to display your latest tweets on your website but the benefits are that you can style it to the taste of your theme with a little CSS and caching the JSON file will not add extra load on the Twitter API.

 New Update.
 I have packaged all of the features and more into a WP plugin.
 Please remember to remove any of the code used from this post before installing the plugin.
 Check out WOW-Twitter.

 As you may, or may not know, Twitter are going to depreciate version 1 of their API next March.
 What does this mean to you?
 If you currently parse the Json file to display your tweets you will no longer be able to have access unless you use the authentication features.
 Why authentication?
 Various reasons I assume to limit users from making unnecessary calls to the API, Security reasons.
 How do I go about it?
 Well now you will have to create a Twitter App then use a form of authentication to make the API call.

 Following my previous post how to display twitter posts on your site.
 I decided to tweak it further by adding a time since function and I have also renamed it WOW Tweet Show.
-Check my footer for an example.
 This script has been depreciated in favor of the the new Twitter API.
 Check out WOW-Multi-Twitter 2.0